open-feature/rust-sdk/README.md

 assert_eq!(client.get_int_value("key", None, None).await.unwrap(), 42);
 ```
 ### Eventing

+Events are not yet available in the Rust SDK.

 <!-- TOOD: Uncomment it when we support events
 Events allow you to react to state changes in the provider or underlying flag management system, such as flag definition changes, provider readiness, or error conditions.